awurth/PHP-Config/README.md

 If the third parameter (`$debug`) is set to `true`, the loader will parse the configuration files and regenerate the cache every time you edit a configuration file (including imports).

 If set to `false` (in production), the loader will read the cache file directly if it exists or generate it if not.
-The configuration won't be reloaded if you modify configuration files, so if you want to reload the cache, you have to delete the cache file or enter in debug mode.
+The configuration won't be reloaded if you modify configuration files, so if you want to reload the cache, you have to delete the cache file.

 ### Import files from the configuration
 ``` yaml